AceDataCloud/FluxAPI/README.md

 }
 ```

-It can be seen that there is a `task_id` field in the result, and the other fields are similar to the above text.
-This field can be used to associate tasks.
+It can be seen that there is a `task_id` field in the result, and the other fields are similar to the above text, which allows for task association through this field.

 ### Error Handling